-Sites are listed in the sequence they will be sampled.
-DWQ will collect grab samples at the storm water and receiving water sites at least once during June, July, September and October of 2021 and April, May, September and October of 2022 through 2025.
-Grab samples will be collected at the same time as samples are retrieved from the portable samplers.
-If no storm events are expected to trigger the portable samplers in a particular month, grab samples will be collected during the first available storm event or by the end of the month as a last resort.
-Composite storm water samples will be collected from portable samplers during these same months and are contingent on precipitation events of at least 0.1 inch to generate runoff.
-Qualifying storm events that generate runoff for sample analysis will include those greater than 0.1 inch and at least 4 weeks from the previously measurable—greater than 0.1 inch rainfall—storm event.
-Samples will be collected throughout the duration of the runoff event and will be integrated into a composite on a flow weighted basis for analysis.
+Sites are listed in the sequence composite samples will be collected following a qualifying storm event.
+Composite storm water samples will be collected from portable samplers from April through October and are contingent on precipitation events of at least 0.1 inch to generate runoff.
+Qualifying storm events that generate runoff for sample analysis will include those greater than 0.1 inch and at least 2 weeks from the previously measurable—greater than 0.1 inch rainfall—storm event.
+Samples will be collected as a composite throughout the duration of the runoff event on a flow weighted basis.

 Measured Parameters

-Water quality monitoring activities will aim to understand the temporal and spatial condition of storm water within and leaving the UIP area.
-They will be characterized by collection and analysis of environmental samples that will help managers understand the temporal and spatial condition of storm water before, during, and after Utah Inland Port development.
+Water quality monitoring activities will aim to understand the temporal and spatial condition of storm water within the UIP area.
+Storm water samples will be characterized by a suite of select parameters that are responsive to environmental conditions within their contributing area and will help managers understand the temporal and spatial condition of storm water before, during, and after Utah Inland Port development.

 Environmental Sample Collection

-DWQ’s resources will be dedicated to collecting environmental samples that describe the condition of storm water flows and receiving waters.
+DWQ’s resources will be dedicated to collecting environmental samples that describe the condition of storm water flows.
 This data will be critical in benchmarking the present condition and identifying changes in water quality associated with the development of the Utah Inland Port project.
 This section provides a detailed summary of the approach the DWQ will use beginning in 2021.

-Sampling Receiving Waters
+Sampling Storm Waters

-DWQ will sample each of the three receiving waters downstream of the project area, Lee Creek, North Point Consolidated Canal, and Goggin Drain.

-Receiving water sites will be sampled for water chemistry in the summer of 2021 (June and July) and spring (April and May) and fall (September and October) thereafter using grab sample techniques.
-Composite storm water samples will be collected within these same months during qualifying storm induced runoff events through the use of portable samplers.
+Composite storm water samples will be collected from April through October during qualifying storm induced runoff events through the use of portable samplers.
 Water chemistry samples will help determine the temporal and spatial conditions of these waters before, during and after project development.

 Table 4 shows the chemical analytes that will be collected at these sites, allowable hold times of when samples must be analyzed, and the estimated budget for analysis costs.
 Table 5 shows the sampling equipment required to complete this monitoring effort and the estimated budget for acquiring this equipment.
-Sampling procedures, analytical methods, and quality assurance requirements are found in the QAPP in Appendix F.
+Sampling procedures, analytical methods, and quality assurance requirements are found in the QAPP in Appendix D.